Chiesa dei Santi Fermo e Rustico

 - E_UNESCO_HERITAGE

-Externally, the building presents a gabled neoclassical façade.
-In the center, framed by two pairs of tuscan-style pilasters, the rectangular entrance portal opens, made of soft stone, surmounted by a broken tympanum supported by molded corbels.
+Externally, the building presents a gabled façade in neoclassical style.
+In the center, framed by two pairs of Tuscan order pilasters, the entrance portal opens, surmounted by a broken tympanum supported by molded corbels.
 Just beyond the portal, a polygonal window illuminates the interior of the building.
-On its sides, within two niches, the statues of the patron saints are placed.
-The façade concludes with a tympanum with a slightly protruding cornice.
+On either side, within two niches, are the statues of the patron saints.
+The façade concludes with a tympanum with a slightly projecting cornice.

-Along the sides of the hall open four emerging lateral chapels, two on each side facing each other, which house the altar of St. Biagio and the altar of the Rosary on the northern side, and the altars of the Crucifix and the Sacred Heart (formerly the altar of the Immaculate Conception) on the opposite side; on the southern side of the nave, near the entrance, is the small baptistery chapel.
-The main entrance, with an internal wooden vestibule, opens at the center of the façade wall, facing the modest forecourt in front, preceded by an external staircase.
+Along the sides of the nave, four lateral chapels open, two on each side, which house the altar of S. Biagio and the altar of S. Rosary on the northern side, and the altars of the Crucifix and S. Cuore on the opposite side; on the southern side of the nave, near the entrance, is the small chapel of the baptistery.

 Chiesa dei Santi Fermo e Rustico